 Cold Air Blowing From Heating System

 You should also check your air filters.
 Typically air filters need to be changed every month to keep them from becoming dusty and clogged.
-If they aren’t replaced often enough, the clogged air filter may restrict airflow into your furnace.
-If this happens, it can overheat your system, causing the system to halt heating as a precaution.
+If they aren’t changed often enough, the clogged air filter may restrict airflow into your furnace.
+If this happens, it can overheat your system, causing the system to halt heating as a safeguard.

-Your duct work could also be the culprit if it has leaks, connection issues, or was designed incorrectly, which could let warm air from the heating equipment to leak out.
-This would not only cause your heating equipment to blow cold air, it could dramatically run up your energy bills since your equipment is heating non-living space, and will have to work harder to keep your home warm.
+Your duct work could also be to blame if it has leaks, connection problems, or was designed incorrectly, which could let warm air from the heating equipment to leak out.
+This would not only cause your heating equipment to blow cold air, it could dramatically run up your energy bills since your equipment is heating non-living space, and will have to work overtime to keep your home warm.

 If your heating system is exhibiting any of these warning signs, call Service Experts Heating & Air Conditioning at 518-417-2938 or schedule an appointment online and we’ll send a technician to diagnose your problem and get your home warm and comfortable again in no time.